GluuFederation/flex/docs/casa/administration/faq.md

 ### "An error occurred: Casa did not start properly" is shown when accessing the application

-This occurs whenever the application failed to start successfully and may be caused by a syntax problem in the application [configuration](../developer/architecture.md#application-configuration) or an inconsistent configuration supplied.
+This occurs whenever the application failed to start successfully.
 Check the log to diagnose the problem.
 Try to find a message like "WEBAPP INITIALIZATION FAILED" and see the traces above it.
 Often, error messages are self-explanatory.

 Once fixed, please restart the application.
 You will have to see a "WEBAPP INITIALIZED SUCCESSFULLY" message to know that it's working.